iftec/recipe-book/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://github.com/iftec/recipe-book/blob/main/documentation/htmlcheck4.png?raw=true"><img src="https://github.com/iftec/recipe-book/blob/main/documentation/htmlcheck4.png?raw=true" alt="wireframes" style="max-width: 100%;"></a>

     Errors on some pages as shown due to none html code used by Python and Javascript.
-    Best practice scores lowered due to test on sever that does not have a SSl certificate.

 #### ***CSS*** - https://jigsaw.w3.org/css-validator/